 - Bright Start College Savings (Direct-Sold): This plan is offered directly by the state and blends age-based options with static options.
 Age-based options begin with aggressive investment strategies but grow more conservative as the beneficiary gets closer to graduating from high school.
 The plan has low annual fees, making it a strong way to maximize your investments.

-- Bright Start College Savings (Advisor-Sold): Offered by advisors, this plan has higher fees than the Bright Start College Savings Program but has more options.
-It has a broad portfolio with a mix of stocks, bonds, fixed income and money market funds.
+- Bright Start College Savings (Advisor-Sold): Offered by third-party financial advisors, this plan has higher fees than the Bright Start College Savings Program but also offers more options.
+It has a broad portfolio with a mix of stocks, bonds, fixed income, and money market funds.

-- Bright Directions College Savings: This plan is sold only by advisors.
+- Bright Directions College Savings: This plan is also sold exclusively by third-party advisors.
 It has several age-based options and over 50 static options for investors.
-This plan has higher annual fees but has also shown higher than average annual returns on investments.
+This plan has higher annual fees than the others but has also shown higher annual returns on investments.

-The money in the Illinois savings plans does not need to be used within a certain amount of years after graduation or by a specific age.
+The money in an Illinois 529 savings plan does not need to be used within a certain amount of time or by a specific age.
 It offers flexibility for students who opt to take breaks after high school or who start working and go back to school later in life.

-If your child takes a few years off to start a professional job and decides she wants to pursue her degree, later on, the 529 savings plan remains as is for her use for educational expenses.
+If a beneficiary takes years off school to start a job or decides they want to pursue their degree later in life, the 529 savings plan will remain intact for educational expenses.